liuxin0824/BCV-LR-discrete/README.md

 |Drawer-open|**0.92 ± 0.12**|0.13 ± 0.09|0.00 ± 0.00||1|
 |Faucet-close|**0.98 ± 0.04**|0.00 ± 0.00|0.50 ± 0.28 ||1|
 |Mean SR|**0.84**|0.07|0.16||1|

+For internet-scale cross-domain video data, the main challenge BCV-LR may face stems from the difficulty of transferring visual knowledge.
+Considering that BCV-LR is designed to be easily compatible with any action-free self-supervised tasks, this issue could potentially be alleviated by involving more advanced self-supervised objectives or using off-the-shelf pre-trained encoders.
+Additionally, with the advancement of large video generation models, the acquisition of expert video data will become easier.
+This is particularly beneficial for methods like BCV-LR, which only require expert videos as supervision, and may even lead to new, more efficient training paradigms.
+We have added the above discussion in the future work section to inspire more thinking.

 ___
 >**Q1:For continuous control tasks, they are relatively easy with low-dimensional action spaces.
 I'm curious how would the proposed methods work for environments with high-dimensional action spaces.
 (For example, take humanoid & dog from Deepmind Control Suite)**